Last Coals to Leeds

 - Assembling an exhibition of photographs recording the history of the pit, and arranging for this to be displayed at various local venues.

 - Collecting memories of the pit from those who worked there, or who lived in the area.

 - Creating and installing a memorial plaque.

-These are being produced by the team that has written "Bert's Tales of Middleton", but with additional people contributing.
-They are in similar style, and there are two versions of them.
+These were produced by the team that had written "Bert's Tales of Middleton", but with additional people contributing.
+They were in similar style, and there were two versions of them.

 - One version is aimed at primary school pupils.
 This has now been printed, and was launched at an event for the schools on 14th September.
-Following this launch, copies of this version will be distributed to the pupils at all of the local primary schools.
+Following this launch, copies of this version were distributed to the pupils at all of the local primary schools.

 - The other version is aimed at the wider community.
-It is due to go to print soon.
+After a lot of delays it is now on sale.

 Councillors (Paul Truswell and Judith Blake), school staff, and children from Hunslet Carr and Windmill primary schools, at the launch of the booklets for primary schools on 14th September.

 Picture courtesy of South Leeds Life, and © South Leeds Life 2018.